 The Science Education program offers curricula leading to a Master of Science (M.S.) degree and a Master of Education (Ed.M.) degree.
-Both programs require a minimum number of graduate points of coursework and a master's paper.
+Both programs require a minimum number of 60 graduate points of coursework and a master's paper.

 The M.S. and Ed.M. degrees require a program planned in consultation with an advisor who may also sponsor the master's paper.
 The M.S. degree requires more science subject matter coursework than the Ed.M. degree, while the Ed.M. degree requires more intensive work in education including science education.
 The M.S. degree is recommended for science educators who want a professional degree with intensive preparation in science subject matter.
 This degree is especially appropriate for prospective community college instructors who do not intend to pursue a doctorate immediately.
-The Ed.M. degree is recommended for science educators who want a professional degree with intensive preparation in science education.
-Both programs include some depth of study in science, work in the candidate's specialization, and the development of competence in methods of scholarly analysis.
+The Ed.M. degree is recommended for science educators who want a professional degree with intensive preparation in science, work in the candidate's specialization, and the development of competence in methods of scholarly analysis.
 Some credits obtained at the M.A. level may be applied toward the Ed.M. or M.S.